FAQ

 For more information, please visit https://www.gov.uk/get-document-legalised

 I can assist with an application for an apostille if required.
+I usually do this via legalisation agents.

 Which countries require an apostille?